 Concrete Washout Containers & EPA Regulations

 We don’t believe in cutting corners, risking safety regulations, or the old-fashioned hay-bail concrete washout solutions that weren’t, well, solutions.
 Here’s what we do believe in: a job done right.
-When you choose CWS for your concrete washout in New Jersey and the area around Philadelphia, you’re choosing a concrete washout that is done right, meets regulations, and saves you time and money.
+When you choose CWS for your concrete washout in New Jersey, you’re choosing a concrete washout that is done right, meets regulations, and saves you time and money.

 What’s in Concrete Washwater?